kepler296e/math-lab/README.md

 [Click here to see the complete code](complex_roots.py)

 ### Mandelbrot Set
-The [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) emerges from iteratively evaluating the equation $z_{n+1} = z_n^2 + c$ where $z$ is a complex number and $c$ is a constant.
-This operation is performed over and over again for each point in the complex plane.
-If the values of $z$ stay bounded during these iterations, the point is considered part of the Mandelbrot set; if they diverge, it's not.
+The [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) emerges from the iterative evaluation of the equation $z_{n+1} = z_n^2 + c$ where $z$ is a complex number and $c$ is a constant.
+This operation is performed for each point in the complex plane.
+If the values of $z$ stay bounded during these iterations, the point is considered part of the set; if they diverge, it's not.

 <img src="images/mandel.png" width=50% height=50%>